Arts, culture and music come to life when groups pay a visit to any Mississippi museum or history trail across the Magnolia State

 Mississippi Museum of Art

-Another notable museum in Jackson is the Mississippi Museum of Art.
+Another to note among Mississippi museums in Jackson is the Mississippi Museum of Art.
 The largest art museum in the state, the Mississippi Museum of Art displays the power of art in a community.

 In May 2021, the museum announced the creation – along with the Baltimore Museum of Art – of a major exhibition that unveils newly commissioned works by 12 of the most acclaimed African American artists working today.
 This exhibition examines the considerable impact of the Great Migration on the social and cultural life of the United States.
 The historic phenomenon known as the Great Migration saw more than six million African Americans leave the South for cities across the United States at the start of the twentieth century and into the 1970s.